← all posts

 LangChain, CrewAI, LangGraph, Google’s Agent Development Kit - they all start from the assumption that you need software to coordinate AI agents.
 That the orchestration itself is the hard problem.

-It’s not.
 The hard problem is knowing what to ask for, how to structure the work, and how to think about agent capabilities.
-That’s conceptual, not technical.
-No framework solves that for you.
+That’s conceptual.
+No framework solves that.
+There’s a full breakdown on why platforms like OpenClaw aren’t necessary for running AI agents in a business context.
+The punchline is the same: use the best model, add the lightest possible structure, skip the platform.

 When you add a framework, you add complexity.
 You add dependencies.
 You add abstraction layers between you and the model.
 You add failure modes that didn’t need to exist.
 And for what?
 So your agents can talk to each other through a message bus instead of through files in a folder?

-Claude Code is already the best execution engine available.
-It reads files.
-It writes code.
-It calls APIs.
-It handles complex multi-step tasks autonomously.
+Claude Code is already the best execution engine available - it reads files, writes code, calls APIs, handles complex multi-step tasks autonomously.
 The last thing it needs is another layer of software between it and the work.

 What it needs is structure.
 And structure is cheap.